oscillatingneutrino/PostgreSQL-stock-statistics/README.md

 3. Obtain the outputs

 ## Requirements
 This project was created (and thus uses and functions) using standard PostgreSQL with all features available in versions of POSTGRESQL 13 or later.
-Furhtermore, **psql** or a GUI such as **PGAdmin** is needed to run queries.
+Furthermore, **psql** or a GUI such as **PGAdmin** is needed to run queries.
 Finally, a table named `stocks_data` with the provided schema is necessary.

 ## SQL Queries
 The full code is available here: [Full SQL script](sql_closing_stock_analysis.sql)